sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 Speaker: Robert Bradshaw
 Title: Coercion Status Report
 }}}
-In this controversial talk, I will describe the "right" way to discover coercion and explain why the idea of using base extension is wrong.
+Abstract: In this controversial report, I will describe the "right" way to discover coercion and explain why the idea of using base extension is wrong.

 EVENING WORKING SESSION (8pm-?)